SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ### Tolerance to Delay {#delay}

 Some packets of a media flow (UDP 4-tuple) can tolerate more delay over the wire than others (e.g., packets carrying live media frames require very low latency while packets carrying a background image for augmented reality can tolerate more delay).
-Similarly, some media streams can tolerate more delay over the wire than others (e.g., a stream carrying a background image may tolerate more delay).

 As with per-packet priority in {{relative-priority}}, the application server can decide on the metadata values that provide the best handling for the packets of the transport flow and may not necessarily reflect the exact delay tolerance values that allow an on-path observer to perform traffic analysis.

 Requirements: